Updated: Apr 6

 It’s never too late for redemption.

-Fortunately, we live in a time when people are speaking up and speaking out.
-People worldwide are stepping forth from the shadows, pulling back their veils of fear (veils which many of us have, but few are able to admit), and protesting, “Enough!”
+Fortunately, we now live in a time when people are stepping forth from the shadows, pulling back their veils of fear and courageously saying “Enough!”

 People who’ve been victims for years – or in my case, decades – are finally being given long overdue recognition as people who “have value,” but more importantly, “add value” to society.
 And the mindset of “that’s just the way things were” is fast becoming a very distant memory, albeit a painful and dark memory for some.
 In a profound way, the voices of few are forever changing the landscape of society…for the better.

 A well-known psychotherapist once asked me, “How are you alive?”